-$\textbf{Description} \qquad \qquad \textbf{Use \#pragma inline to advise the compiler that the function defined immediately after}$ the directive should be inlined according to C++ inline semantics.
+Description Use #pragma inline to advise the compiler that the function defined immediately after the directive should be inlined according to C++ inline semantics.

-Specifying #pragma inline=forced will always inline the defined function.
+Specifying #pragma inline=forced or #pragma inline=forced_no_body will always inline the defined function.
 If the compiler fails to inline the function for some reason, for example due to recursion, a warning message is emitted.

 Inlining is normally performed only on the High optimization level.
+Specifying language

-Specifying #pragma inline=forced will inline the function or result in an error due to recursion language extended Enables the IAR Systems language extensions from the first use of the pragma directive and onward.
+#pragma inline=forced or #pragma inline=forced_no_body will inline the function on all optimization levels or result in an error due to recursion, etc.

-See also Inlining functions, page 81.
+See also Inlining functions, page 90.